 Role at ANSTO

 Anwen joined the Chemical Deuteration team at the National Deuteration Facility as a synthetic chemist in January 2014.
-Anwen is responsible for the custom synthesis of deuterated molecules as requested through the user access program.
+Anwen is responsible for overseeing the day-to-day operations of the laboratories and is responsible for the operation of the suite of Parr reactors used for deuteration chemistry.

 Expertise